-- 6. CHANGES There are no changes to the budget process for the 2017-18 year. - 7.
+- CHANGES There are no significant changes to the budget process for the 2019-20 year.
+The instructions have been updated to include guidance for Step 7d, the new step added to the Public School Support Plan for the 2019-20 year. - 7.
 WVDE REVIEW: If during the course of review by the State Department of Education a county is required to make changes to the budget submitted for approval, such changes can generally be made by the district's administration without prior approval of the local board. - 8.
 BUDGET AMOUNTS: Present all dollar amounts in the proposed budget in whole dollars for both revenues and expenditures.
 Do not present budgeted amounts to the penny.
 Presenting amounts to the penny creates numerous balance issues.
 The WVEIS software provides a menu option for budgeting to either the nearest \$10 or \$100.
 Either option is acceptable. - 9.
 BUDGET DETAIL: All revenues and expenditures must be budgeted at the full code dimension.
 This includes two digits for the fund, five digits for the project, revenue source, program/function, and balance sheet accounts, and three digits for the object code.
 Budgeting to the location code level is optional but not required.
-Control level budgeting where amounts are budgeted at the short code or summary level is not acceptable. - 10.
-ENCUMBRANCES: The proposed budget amounts for the new fiscal year should not include any amounts for encumbrances or obligations of the preceding fiscal year.
+Control level budgeting where amounts are budgeted at the short code or summary level is not acceptable. - ENCUMBRANCES: The proposed budget amounts for the new fiscal year should not include any amounts for encumbrances or obligations of the preceding fiscal year.
 Conversely, proposed budget amounts for the upcoming year must provide for all incurred obligations of the new fiscal year, regardless of whether the obligations are to be actually paid by year end. - 11.
 ALLOWANCES FOR MULTI-COUNTY VOCATIONAL CENTERS (MCVCs): The Public School Support Program allowance for MCVCs is to be budgeted under Fund 13.
-The fiscal agents for MCVCs are not to include these funds under Fund 11 for transfer to Fund 13 at a later date.
+The fiscal agents for MCVCs are not to include these funds under Fund 11 for transfer to Fund 13 at a later date. - 12.

-- 12. ALLOWANCES FOR REGIONAL EDUCATION SERVICE AGENCIES (RESAs): Public School Support Program allowance for RESAs is to be budgeted under Fund 14. - 13.
 MAJOR CONSTRUCTION AND RENOVATION PROJECTS: All major construction and renovation projects, including those funded by the School Building Authority (SBA), must be budgeted and accounted for in a permanent improvement fund, bond construction fund (if bonds are issued) or a capital projects fund.
 A major construction project is defined as a construction project in which expenditures exceed 3% of a county board's previous year's total expenditures.
 Project Code 25YXX is to be used for the portion of the project being funded by SBA funds, regardless of the fund used.